FAQ ON TAXONOMY

 The intention is to raise awareness and strengthen the sense of responsibility corporations and investment companies feel about the impact of certain activities on the environment, thus leading them to focus on directing more capital toward greener economic activities.
 The Taxonomy should also prevent green-washing and lower transaction costs.

 Who initiated it?

-The European Commission with its "Action plan: Financing sustainable growth" released on March 2018.
+The European Commission with its "Action plan: Financing sustainable growth" released in March 2018.
 The Action Plan encompasses 10 Actions, and the Taxonomy is at the heart of it.

 Is it only European?

-Yes, but it applies also to foreign market participants selling allegedly sustainable products in Europe, no matter of the location of the investment.
+Yes, but it also applies to foreign market participants selling allegedly sustainable products in Europe, regardless of the location of the investment.
 The Taxonomy also applies to non-EU companies seeking financing through EU institutions.
 The Taxonomy may also be the seed for a worldwide standard for defining what is green and what is not.

 A list of economic activities and relevant criteria.

 Flexible in adapting to different investment styles and strategies.